quentinbwilliams/football-feed/README.md

 ROUTES:

-- Use some req param to request data from database.
+- Use id in req param to request data from database.
 - Create object with that data.
-- Call relevant class methods to set object data.
+- Call class methods to set object data.
 - Send object in res.
 - Cache object in router.